 Under the law, employers have a duty to keep accurate payroll records.
 For piece rate employees this is especially important.
 If an employee thinks they are being cheated, they can ask for their pay records.
 It’s never too late to start tracking how many hours a day a piece rate employee works.
 The easiest way to keep track, that our overtime law attorneys suggest is keeping a small notepad with dates and hours worked.
 It’s incredibly important for piece employees to keep their own logs.
 It takes seconds of out each day to do but could prove to be invaluable later.
 The hope is that piece rate employees never have to use these self-made logs, but in the off chance that they must use them, it can be a way to protect and get back thousands of hard-earned dollars.

-If you even slightly have a concern that your employer is not paying you all of your wages for all of your lawfully earned overtime compensation at one and half times your normal rate as requires under the Federal Fair Labor Standards Act or Ohio Minimum Fair Wage Standards laws or you are an nonexempt employee that has been misclassified as exempt or independent contractor, contact the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
-The wage and hour lawyers at The Spitz Law Firm will provide you with the best options for your overtime pay dispute situation.
+If you even slightly have a concern that your employer is not paying you all of your wages for all of your lawfully earned overtime compensation at one and half times your normal rate as requires under the Federal Fair Labor Standards Act or Ohio Minimum Fair Wage Standards laws or you are an nonexempt employee that has been misclassified as exempt or independent contractor, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your overtime pay dispute situation.
 If you even think that you may be entitled to overtime pay that you are not being paid, Call our office at 866-797-6040.

 The overtime and minimum wage information provided at the top of this pay and wage and hour web page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Am I entitled to overtime?”, “Does my employer have to pay me for weather delay on the job?”
 “What should I do if my paycheck is short?” or “What do I do if my company does not pay overtime?”, the your best option is to contact an Ohio overtime attorney to obtain advice with respect to potential FLSA violation, wage and hour questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this lawyer advertising page or through this employment attorney site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this lawyer advertising page or through this employment attorney site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.